Adopted: April 1970

 B. Supplier Relations

-1. Requests for prices or for services, and all purchases, except in those cases where authority to purchase goods or services has been delegated, must be made through Purchasing Services.
+1. Requests for prices of goods or services, and all purchases, except in those cases where authority to purchase goods or services has been delegated, must be made through Purchasing Services.

 C. Procurement Methods